guidance-guarantee-programme/pension_guidance/content/pension_pot_value.md

 - look at your pension statement - your provider should send you this once a year
 - online - many providers let you track your pension on their website
-- look at your ‘wake-up' pack - you get this from your pension provider between 4 and 6 months before your agreed pension age ('selected retirement age') which is usually between 60 and 65
+- look at your ‘wake-up’ pack - you get this from your pension provider between 4 and 6 months before your agreed pension age (‘selected retirement age’) which is usually between 60 and 65
 - contact your pension provider(s)

 If you’re less than 4 months away from your pension age and haven’t yet received a wake-up pack you should contact your pension provider.